signaloid/C0-microSD-Hardware/docs/hardware-overview/communication-over-sd-interface.md

 In the example above, the `seek` argument is calculated by taking the decimal representation of the `USER_BITSTREAM_OFFSET` (see /hardware-overview/bootloader-addresssing.html), and dividing it by the block size (`bs = 512`).
 For all the bootloader operations you can use the `C0_microSD_toolkit.py` script that you can find [here](https://github.com/signaloid/C0-microSD-utilities).

-## Signaloid Core communication example
+## Signaloid SoC communication example
-In this example, the C0-microSD is in **Signaloid Core** mode, and connected to a host computer that runs macOS.
+In this example, the C0-microSD is in **Signaloid SoC** mode, and connected to a host computer that runs macOS.
 We assume that the device is located in `/dev/disk4/`.
 Here, we communicate with the C0-microSD using a C host application to set the `command` register to `0x00000001`.

 ```c
 #include <stdio.h>